 Just to dispel one myth straight away – there is no fuel additive in the world that will drastically improve your fuel consumption.
 If this Holy Grail did exist we would know about it and the fuel companies would already have exploited it.
 So no, they can’t, but what they can do is help your engine make the most of its fuel thereby maintaining fuel consumption at the best possible level.

-Regrettably not; As above, if a simple additive could improve the power of your engine then engine builders would be in the forefront of its use.
-Once again all an additive can do is help your engine make the best of your fuel so you do not lose power
+Regrettably not; if a simple additive could improve the power of your engine then engine builders would be in the forefront of its use.
+Once again all an additive can do is help your engine make the best of your fuel so you do not lose power.
+That said a cetane improver may give a marginal improvement, see a video here.

 So with the two most common myths busted you are probably left wondering why additives even exist, to understand what additives can do for you we need to reflect on the history of diesel fuel.